His raspy cough did echo stridently.

 And recalled well a death devoid of gloom.

 This piece first appeared in the 2017 issue of Blood and Thunder: Musings on the Art of Medicine, a medical humanities journal published by the students of the University of Oklahoma College of Medicine.
-If you are interested in obtaining a copy of the journal or submitting a piece for the 2018 edition, please see this website for more information:
+If you are interested in obtaining a copy of the journal or submitting a piece for the 2018 edition, please visit the website for more information.